bldl/emplace-spidermonkey/README.md

    > _Any test that exercises observable grammar or semantics, originating with citable, normative text in the latest draft of the ECMAScript® Language Specification, the ECMAScript® Internationalization API Specification, the The JSON Data Interchange Syntax, a Stage 3 proposal or a Pull Request which makes a normative change to any of those specifications._

-   The key point for this is that we can write tests for any observable grammar or semantic from our specification.
+   The key point for this is that we should write tests for any observable grammar or semantic from our specification.

    First, we need to identify the so-called _testable lines_ in our specification.
    One way to think about it is this: whenever the behaviour of the specification is observable to the user, then it is testable.